opf/openproject/docs/system-admin-guide/api-and-webhooks/README.md

 To enable **CORS** headers being returned by the [OpenProject APIv3](../../api/), enable the check box on this page.
 This will also enable it for dependent authentication endpoints, such as OAuth endpoints `/oauth/token` and the like.

-You will then have to enter the allowed values for the Origin header that OpenProject will allow access to.
+You will then have to enter the allowed values for the Origin header to which OpenProject will allow access.
-This is necessary, since authenticated resources of OpenProject cannot be accessible to all origins with the `*` header value.
+This is necessary since authenticated resources of OpenProject cannot be accessible to all origins with the `*` header value.

 For more information on the concepts of Cross-Origin Resource Sharing (CORS), please see: